menu

 Overview

 Lost Springs is a tiny town located in the state of Wyoming.
 With a population of 4 people and just one neighborhood, Lost Springs is the 73rd largest community in Wyoming.
-Much of the housing stock in Lost Springs was built prior to World War II, making it one of the older and more historic towns in the country.
+Lost Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce